-The Kinetic Race is not a simple parade, it's a three-day competition that takes the participants across roads, sand, land, mud, and water.
-The total distance of the race is about 42 miles (68 km) that should be passed with handmade, human-powered vehicles.
+The Kinetic Grand Championship is not a simple parade, it's a three-day race of human-powered sculptures that takes the participants across roads, sand, land, mud, and water.
+The total distance of the race is about 42 miles (68 km), which should be passed with handmade, human-powered vehicles.

 Any crazy creative person can take part in the race as long as s/he has an idea for a great vehicle that can ride and float and be not too heavy to overcome all the difficulties of the race.
 This weird but spectacular race tradition is held each Memorial Day weekend.
 The race is also called the “triathlon of the art world.”
 Those who come just to watch can observe the competition from the side of a road along the course.